Geometry of the Discriminant Surface for Quadratic Forms: Preliminary notions about orbit

 7.2.
-For \ $n = 3$, \ orbits of any two matrices in $\cal{MH}$ differ from each other in a shift at some scalar matrix and a homothety by some non-zero factor\\ (and we use that this transformation preserves angles).
+For \ $n = 3$, \ the orbits of any two forms in $\cal{MH}$ are obtained from each other by some scalar shift and a homothety by some non-zero factor\\ (and we use that this transformation preserves the angle between any two straight lines in $\Sym(n)$).

 (8) 8.1.
-Discriminant of a symmetric matrix does not change with adding to this matrix of any scalar matrix.
-Any shift by a scalar matrix maps the surface $\cal{M}$ on itself.
+Discriminant of a matrix in ${\cal L}(n)$ does not change under a scalar shift.
+Any scalar shift maps the surface $\cal{M}$ on itself.

 8.2.
-For each real number $s$, intersection $\cal{M} _0$ having the line $\Scal$ as element.
+For each real number \ $s$, \ intersection \ $\cal{M} _0$ \ having the line \ $\Scal$ \ as element.